MichaelAkridge-NOAA/SUD2WAV/README.md

     - The conversion output and any errors will be displayed in the web interface.
 4. **Check the output:**
     - The converted `.wav` files will be saved in the `./output_wav_files` directory on your host machine.

+## Option 2.
+Using GitHub Actions

+1. Ensure your repository includes the GitHub Actions workflow file (`.github/workflows/convert.yml`):
+2. Under Repo Settings > Actions > General > Workflow Permissions make sure they are set to "Read and write"
+3. Add your `.sud` files to the `input_sud_files` directory and push to the repository:
+    - When you push changes to the `main` branch or to the `input_sud_files` directory, the GitHub Actions workflow will be triggered to automatically convert the files.
+4. View the output branch
+    - The converted `.wav` files will be committed to a new branch named `output-<date_time>` in your repository.

 ## File Structure
 ```
 ├── Dockerfile